AbdullahF1111/melbourne-house-price-prediction_analysis/README.md

 # 🏠 Melbourne Housing Price Analysis & Prediction

-A complete end-to-end data science project on Melbourne housing prices, covering EDA, data cleaning, feature engineering, and predictive modeling using Random Forest and XGBoost, with explainability via SHAP — all aimed at understanding key pricing factors and building an accurate price prediction model.
+A complete data science and ML project on Melbourne housing prices, covering EDA, data cleaning, feature engineering, and predictive modeling using Random Forest and XGBoost, with explainability via SHAP — all aimed at understanding key pricing factors and building an accurate price prediction model.

 ## 📌 Objectives